-

-The tea trees in this area are distinguished by their characteristics: straight-trunked and small trees have unique leaf shapes and sizes, which affect the taste and aroma of the finished product.
+The tea trees in this region are distinguished by their characteristics: straight-trunked and small trees have unique leaf shapes and sizes, which affect the taste and aroma of the finished product.
 The high forest content and soil diversity contribute to a rich ecosystem balance, which also influences the quality of the tea.

 English name